mtds/sysadmin_notes/interviews/README.md

 ### What is the difference between hardlinks and symlinks?
 What happens when you remove the source to a symlink/hardlink?

+**Hard Links**: In Linux, whenever you perform an listing in a directory, the listing is actually a list of references that map to an inode.
+An hard link is yet another reference to the same inode as the original file and it allows a user to create two exact files without having to duplicate the data on disk.
+However unlike creating a copy, if you modify the hard link you are in turn modifying the original file as well as they both reference the same inode.
+Hard links have some limitations however, in most (but not all) Unix/Linux distributions hard links cannot be created for directories.
+Hard links are also not allowed to cross file systems, since inodes are unique to each single file system.

+**Symbolic Links**: A symbolic link is similar to a hard link in that it is used to link to an already existing file, however it is very different in its implementation.
+A symbolic link is not a reference to an inode but rather an pointer that redirects to another file or directory.
+Differently from hard links, symlinks can be used to reference a file in another file system or to point to a directory.

+__Differences__: Since a hard link is simply a reference to an inode, you can actually delete the original file and the data will still be available via the hard link while with a symlink, if the target is deleted, it will no longer be able to provide data.

 ### What is an inode and what fields are stored in an inode?

 The inode is a data structure in a Unix-style file system that describes a filesystem object such as a file or a directory.
 Each inode stores the attributes and disk block location(s) of the object's data.
 Filesystem object attributes may include metadata (times of last change, access, modification), as well as owner and permission data.
 Directories are lists of names assigned to inodes.
 A directory contains an entry for itself, its parent, and each of its children.